cleidigh/Localfolder-TB/README.md

 LocalFolder is a Thunderbird Add-on to create additional local folders within accounts.
 Updated ! works with TB60 - TB65

-This add-on is the original work of Philoux and with his permission I will be updating the code for compatibility going forward and possible improvements.
+This add-on is the original work of l'Abbé Christian-Philippe Chanut (philoux) and with his permission I will be updating the code for compatibility going forward and possible improvements.

 ![localFolder_version](https://img.shields.io/badge/version-v0.8.15-darkorange.png?label=LocalFolder)